Promoting the benefits of nature-based solutions through community initiatives.

 restoration, and land conservation.
 Growing up on a farm in Harford

-age.
+an early age.
 He followed those interests through high school and into

 college, volunteering during summers to monitor raptor nesting